 You can read more about your options for certification here: What are the Most Recognized Six Sigma Certifications?

-While the body of knowledge is very similar for all Green Belts, certification providers all put an emphasis on different areas.
+While the body of knowledge is very similar for all Green Belts, certification providers all emphasize different areas.
 So it’s wise to choose your certification organization early, then tailor your study accordingly.